mobasoft/scssphp/docs/server.md

 ## Server Example

-If you just want to start serving compiled `scss` files as quick as possible then start here.  **scssphp** comes with an easy-to-use example that demonstrates how to automatically compile `scss` files and serve them from a directory that you specify.
+If you just want to start serving compiled `scss` files as quick as possible then start here.
+The **scssphp/server** project provides an easy-to-use example that demonstrates how to automatically compile `scss` files and serve them from a directory that you specify.

 Create a file, like `style.php`: